j-alicia-long/me/README.md

 # PORTFOLIO-APP

-This my (Jennifer Long) SWE portfolio website, built in ReactJS with react-bootstrap.
+Hi, I'm Jennifer!
+I'm a full-stack web developer in the midst of getting my B.S.
+Computer Science degree.
+This my coding portfolio website, built from scratch in ReactJS with react-bootstrap.
 Take a look!

 ### Running Locally
 To run this project locally follow these steps: